jaygriffinjay/AutoHotkey-Scripts/hotstring-ideas.md

 Hotstrings using the AutoHotkey `:*:` syntax allows you to immediately replace what you typed with the longer, more complicated value you want printed.

-This functionality has other names: Hotstrings, Text Replacement, Text Expansion, Aliasing
+This functionality has other names: Hotstrings, Text Replacement, Text Expansion

 I actually prefer to call it text expansion for the simple use cases I have here.
 I think I would call them hotstrings like the AutoHotkey community if I were using it for more advanced functionality like typing a short string in order to run commands or do multiple actions.
 Here I am just expanding my text.